-Property taxes vary widely across states both in terms of annual taxes paid as well as effective tax rates.
-In 2019, the difference between average real estate taxes paid by New Jersey and Alabama home owners was $7,974.
-New Jersey continued its perennial distinction as having the highest average real estate tax bill per home owner ($8,687) as well as the highest effective tax rate (2.13%).
-Alabama ($713) and Hawaii (0.31%) were at the other end of the spectrum, boasting the lowest average effective tax rate and annual real estate tax bill, respectively.
-The difference between the highest-taxed state (New Jersey) and lowest (Alabama) grew by $170 between 2017 and 2019.
+Real estate taxes vary widely across states both in terms of annual taxes paid as well as effective tax rates.
+In 2021, the difference between average real estate taxes (RETs) paid by New Jersey and Alabama home owners was $8,336.
+New Jersey continued its perennial distinction as having the highest average real estate tax bill per home owner ($9,151) as well as the highest effective tax rate (2.02%).

-The overall distribution has remained roughly unchanged since 2016, as the order of the top five and composition of the top ten remained the same.
+The overall distribution has remained roughly unchanged since 2019, as the composition of the top ten remained the same except Washington replaced Texas as the state with the 10th-highest average real estate tax bills.
 The map below illustrates the concentration of high average property tax bills in the Northeast.
-In contrast, southern states (with the exception of Texas) boast some of the lowest RET bills for their resident homeowners.
+In contrast, southern states (excluding Texas) boast some of the lowest real estate tax bills for their resident homeowners.

 As property values vary widely by state, controlling for this variable produces a more instructive state-by-state comparison.
 In keeping with prior analyses, NAHB calculates this by dividing aggregate real estate taxes paid by the aggregate value of owner-occupied housing units within a state.
 The effective tax rate can be expressed either as a percentage of home value or as a dollar amount levied per $1,000 of this value.

 Interstate differences among home values explain some, but not all, of the variance in real estate tax bills across the country.
 Texas is an illustrative example of a state in which home values hardly, if at all, explain real estate tax bills faced by homeowners.
-While Texas ranks 27th in the country for average home values, it is 10th in average real estate taxes paid.
+While Texas ranks in the bottom half of states in terms of average home values, it is 11th in average real estate taxes paid.
 Other factors are clearly at play, and state and local government financing turns out to be a major one.